 Permits, insurance, and licenses

-These costs include things like permits filed with your city or local county to register your commercial bar as a business supporting the local economy.
+These costs include permits filed with your city or local county to register your commercial bar as a business supporting the local economy.
 You’ll also need to acquire liquor licenses so that you can legally serve alcohol inside your bar once the doors open to the public.
 Liquor licenses can cost anywhere between a few hundred dollars to potentially tens of thousands, depending on your community.

 Make sure you do your research, and remember to hire a competent commercial manager who has the experience to negotiate the best possible licensing fees with your community.
 Your commercial manager will even help you negotiate a viable insurance plan with the most affordable rates you can leverage.